 How to file an Idaho annual report

-Your Idaho annual report is a quick filing requirement that keeps your business legitimate with the state.
-You need to submit this brief update during your business's anniversary month, which is the month you formed or first registered in Idaho.
+Your Idaho annual report is a quick filing requirement that keeps your business in good standing with the state.
+You need to submit this brief update during your business's anniversary month, the month you formed or first registered in Idaho.

 Who must file an Idaho annual report?

 If you have an entity registered with the Idaho Secretary of State, you need to file an annual report.
-There are no exceptions for size, revenue, or employee count.
-This applies to:
+Per Idaho Code § 30-21-213, the annual report obligation applies to domestic filing entities, domestic limited liability partnerships, and foreign reporting entities.
+In practice, that includes:

-• Domestic and foreign corporations (including professional ones)
+• Domestic and foreign corporations (including professional corporations)

 • LLCs